OpenNTI/nti.dataserver/docs/content-anchoring.rst

 Given a DOM ``Range``, ``range``, clients can only generate ``ContentRangeDescription`` objects if they are able to represent the start and end of the ``range`` object using ``ContentPointer`` objects.
-If asked to create an ``ContentRangeDescription`` for a range whose start or end cannot be represented using an ``ContentPointer``, clients should walk the end(s) that are not representable inward (i.e., narrowing the range) [#]_ until the
+If asked to create a ``ContentRangeDescription`` for a range whose start or end cannot be represented using an ``ContentPointer``, clients should walk the end(s) that are not representable inward (i.e., narrowing the range) [#]_ until the